DOSSIER-dev/DOSSIER-Sources/doc/source/index.rst

-..
-Sources documentation master file, created by sphinx-quickstart on Wed Mar 14 10:34:21 2018.
+.. sphinx test documentation master file, created by sphinx-quickstart on Tue Jan 14 18:00:49 2020.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.